pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 A common stance in the general accessibility community is: it's not about special treatment, it's about equal treatment.
 What does that mean for print equation layout?
 Equal treatment would provide precise information about layout.

-But that's not what users actually expect (or are accustomed to).Instead, "semantics" are desired.
+But that's not what users actually expect (or are accustomed to).
+Instead, "semantics" are desired.
 Take this simple example:

 `f: X → Y`